gnarlyman/docker-splunk-cluster/README.md

 ### Pre-requirement

-You need to have a base Splunk image, you can use [outcoldman/splunk](https://github.com/outcoldman/docker-splunk) as base image.
-Build it and tag it as `splunk:latest` on the machine where you will build this image.
+~~You need to have a base Splunk image, you can use [outcoldman/splunk](https://github.com/outcoldman/docker-splunk) as base image.
+Build it and tag it as `splunk:latest` on the machine where you will build this image.~~

+The base Splunk image is now the official Splunk dockerhub image:
+- splunk/splunk:6.6.3 (by default)
+- change in `splunk-cluster/Dockerfile`

 ### Deploy